Quantum-Flytrap/bra-ket-vue/README.md

 ## Examples

 Here are examples in the dark style.
-All components are aviable in two styles: dark and bright.
+All components are available in two styles: dark and bright.

 ### States (vectors)